• News

 What Is Virtual Reality And Augmented Reality?

 Augmented reality (AR) enhances your surroundings by adding digital features to a live view, frequently utilizing a smartphone's camera.
-Virtual reality (VR) is an immersive experience that simulates a real-life world.
+Virtual reality (VR) is an immersive experience that simulates a real-lifeworld.

 Conclusion